 - olive oil

-Pregnancy is a common cause of gum bleeding in women.
-The hormonal changes that occur during pregnancy can cause the gums to become more sensitive.
+Pregnancy commonly causes of gum bleeding.
+Hormonal changes that occur during pregnancy can cause the gums to be more sensitive.

-Bleeding disorders, such as hemophilia and leukemia, can also increase your chance of bleeding gums.
+Bleeding disorders like hemophilia and leukemia can also increase your risk of bleeding gums.
 Your gums might bleed more often if you take blood-thinning medications.
 Drugs in this class include warfarin, aspirin, and heparin.

 Good dental hygiene is the first step to managing bleeding gums.
-Visit your dentist twice yearly for a professional cleaning.
+Visit your dentist twice per year for professional cleaning.
 Your dentist will let you know if you have gingivitis and teach you how to brush your teeth properly.
-Proper brushing and flossing can eliminate plaque from your gum line, reducing your risk of developing periodontal disease.
+Proper brushing and flossing can remove plaque from your gum line and reduce your risk of developing periodontal disease.

-Your dentist may also instruct you to use an antiseptic mouthwash to minimize the plaque that forms in your mouth.
-A rinse of warm salt water can help soothe swollen gums that bleed easily.
+Your dentist may also show you to use an antiseptic mouthwash to minimize plaque that forms in your mouth.
+And a rinse of warm salt water can help soothe swollen gums that bleed easily.

-Use a soft toothbrush that is gentle on inflamed gums, especially if you experience bleeding after brushing your teeth.
+Use a soft toothbrush.
+It’ll be gentle on inflamed gums, especially if you experience bleeding after brushing your teeth.
 Medium and hard bristles may be too abrasive for your delicate gums.
 You might also consider using an electric toothbrush.
 The specially designed brush heads on these toothbrushes can help you to clean your gum line more easily than a manual toothbrush.

 Schedule an appointment with your primary care provider to determine if dental health is not the underlying issue causing your bleeding gums.
-A complete physical examination and blood work can help determine the cause of your bleeding.
+A physical examination and blood work can help determine the cause of your bleeding.
 Treatment will vary according to your condition.